Skip to main content

 Read the full analysis Safer States published 2024 Analysis of State Legislation Addressing Toxic Chemicals and Plastics on February 8, 2024.
 Overall, at least 36 states will consider more than 450 bills on toxic chemical and plastics related policies.
 The analysis further finds that banning “forever chemicals” will continue to dominate in 2024, with at […]

-UPDATE: As of April 16, 2024, thirty State Attorneys General have initiated PFAS litigation.
+UPDATE: As of December 11, 2024, thirty-one State Attorneys General have initiated PFAS litigation.
 This year alone, 13 AGs initiated lawsuits against “forever chemicals”—totaling 27 AGs taking action to date Safer States applauds Attorneys Generals’ actions to hold polluters accountable and secure resources to help clean up communities PORTLAND, OR—The Attorney General of South Carolina recently became […]

 As most states have now wrapped up their legislative sessions, we’ve found that states across the nation have adopted a range of innovative policies to combat toxic chemicals and incentivize the adoption of safer solutions.
 So far this year, 17 states have adopted at least 35 policies that help transform our economic system to better protect communities and create incentives for industry to develop safer chemicals and materials.